plan-net/core4/CONTRIBUTE.md

 Before creating enhancement suggestions, please check this list (link) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please include as many details as possible.

+.. dont need to create one? because already present/similiar?

 How Do I Submit A Enhancement Suggestion?
-- Use a clear and descriptive title for the issue to identify the suggestion.
+- Use a clear and descriptive title for the enhancement to identify the suggestion.
 - Provide a step-by-step description of the suggested enhancement in as many details as possible.
 - Provide specific examples to demonstrate the steps.
 - Explain why this enhancement would be useful to most core4 users